2022 KwaZulu-Natal floods

 In April 2022, days of heavy rain across KwaZulu-Natal in southeastern South Africa led to deadly floods.
 Particularly hard-hit were areas in and around Durban.
-At least 435 people died across the province, with an unknown number of people missing as of April 22.
+At least 436 people died across the province, with an unknown number of people missing as of April 22.
 Several thousand homes were damaged or destroyed.
 Critical infrastructure, including major roads, transportation, communication, and electrical systems, were also impacted by the flooding, and this damage greatly hampered recovery and relief efforts.
 It is one of the deadliest disasters in the country in the 21st century, and the deadliest storm since the 1987 floods.
 The floods have caused more than R17 billion (US$1.57 billion) in infrastructure damage.
 A national state of disaster was declared.

 Background and meteorological history

 Owing to the effects of La Niña, South Africa has seen above-average precipitation in 2022.
 In January, many regions experienced their heaviest rains since reliable records began in 1921.
 Southern Africa as a whole experienced multiple devastating tropical cyclones and floods in the summer of 2021–22.

-Heavy rainfall began around 8 April and persisted for days.
-On 11 April, a low pressure area evolved near the southeast coast of South Africa from the interaction of an upper-level trough and warmer air near the surface.
+Heavy rainfall began around the 8th of April and persisted for days.
+On the 11th of April, a low pressure area evolved near the southeast coast of South Africa from the interaction of an upper-level trough and warmer air near the surface.
 With warm ocean temperatures and low wind shear, the low developed intense thunderstorms which wrapped around a tight circulation, and the South African Weather Service issuing a level 5 warning for the coast and adjacent interior of KwaZulu-Natal – which was subsequently changed to a level 8 and later a level 9 warning when the impact and scale of the rainfall was better understood.
 The clockwise flow of the low pressure system brought warm, moist air from the subtropics toward the coast, resulting in heavy rain across KwaZulu-Natal.
 The most intense precipitation fell in eThekwini, iLembe, and Ugu municipalities.
 During the period of 8–12 April, most of KwaZulu-Natal saw more than 50 mm of rain, with coastal areas recording more than 200 mm.
 In a 24-hour period spanning 11–12 April, Virginia Airport recorded 304 mm of precipitation.
 Areas along the coast of KwaZulu-Natal recorded 450 mm of precipitation.

-On 12 April, the low-pressure system was classified as a subtropical depression and designated Subtropical Depression Issa by Météo-France, due to its structure and presence of gale-force winds.
-Following its southwestern trajectory along the South African coast and after reaching the northeastern coast of the Eastern Cape on the morning of 13 April, the system turned northward, continuing back along the South African coast in a northeasterly direction before moving out to sea and further weakening.
+On the 12th of April, the low-pressure system was classified as a subtropical depression and designated Subtropical Depression Issa by Météo-France, due to its structure and presence of gale-force winds.
+Following its southwestern trajectory along the South African east coast and after reaching the northeastern coast of the Eastern Cape on the morning of 13 April, the system turned northward, continuing back along the South African east coast in a northeasterly direction before moving out to sea and further weakening.